A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Multi-Agent Reinforcement Learning Interaction Paradigms

 We now define three MARL interaction paradigms as follows:

-(1) \textbf{Self-Organization.} This paradigm refers to the MARL setting where agents coordinate solely via their direct observations of the environment, without any external guidance or structural intervention to steer them towards their desired outcomes.
-Each agent must independently elicit a signal (a pattern of behaviours) based on local information to guide the other agent for achieving its desired outcome.
+(1) \textbf{Self-Organization.} This paradigm refers to the MARL setting where agents coordinate solely via their direct observations of the environment, without any external mechanism to steer them towards their desired outcomes.
+Each agent must independently elicit a signal (a pattern of behaviours) based on local information to influence the other agents towards its desired outcome.
 For clarity of illustration, we focus on analyzing guidance to a single agent.
 We visualize this implicit process as a path from decision variables $D_a$ to the signal $Z$, and then to the utility nodes $U_h$, illustrated by MAID structures in Figure~\ref{fig:simultaneous-direct} and \ref{fig:sequential-direct}.

-(2) \textbf{Global Intervention.} This paradigm features a external, centralized coordination providing simultaneous explicit guidance signals to all agents.
+(2) \textbf{Global Intervention.} This paradigm features an external, centralized coordination providing simultaneous explicit guidance signals to all agents.
 In the MAID, as shown in Figure~\ref{fig:simultaneous-coordinator} and \ref{fig:sequential-coordinator}, this is represented as information links from $Z$ to agents' decision variables, and $Z$ usually influence their utility nodes (e.g., $U_a$ and $U_h$) directly, shaping their desired outcomes.

 (3) \textbf{Targeted Intervention.} This paradigm involves applying an external guidance signal to a targeted agent, as shown in Figure~\ref{fig:simultaneous-pre-strategy} and \ref{fig:sequential-pre-strategy}.
-Specifically, $D_{pre}$ receives a guidance signal $Z$ and outputs filtered information.
+For conciseness, we illustrate this as one of its implementation, referred to as pre-strategy intervention (Section~\ref{subsec:pre-strategy-intervention}), where $D_{pre}$ receives a guidance signal $Z$ and outputs filtered information.
 This intervention modifies the behaviours of the targeted agent, which in turn indirectly influences other agents.
 As a result, agents coordinate to achieve their desired outcomes provided by the guidance signal $Z$.
 While the concept of targeted intervention paradigm could potentially apply to multiple targeted agents with multiple desired outcomes, this paper specifically focuses on the case of a single targeted agent.